So you are traveling by plane. You don’t wanna leave your dog back home alone, and you don’t want him/her in the cargo area?

 Some airlines have a list of banned breeds in-cabin.

-For instance, Pit Bull breed dogs aren’t allowed in cabin for United.
+For instance, Pit Bull breed dogs aren’t allowed in cabins for United.

 If you are traveling with a Pit Bull, United is not for you.
 You have to find another airline.